 Algeria was eligible for funding under the EU Trust Fund for Africa but did not express an interest.
-In recent engagement, including the sixth EU-Algeria Informal Dialogue on Migration and Mobility, the Algerian authorities have shown renewed interest in cooperation on migration.
+In recent engagement, including the sixth EU-Algeria Informal Dialogue on Migration and Mobility (July 2021) and its follow-up in 2022, the Algerian authorities have shown renewed interest in cooperation on migration, and in particular triangular cooperation and voluntary returns to sub-Saharan Africa.